Do you have a passion for improving the support that autistic individuals or individuals with a learning disability receive?

 In this session we'll explore:

-Individuals with a better quality of life are less likely to display behaviours that challenge, while those with a lower quality of life are more likely to experience:
+Good nutrition is one area of an individual’s quality of life.
+People with a good quality of life are less likely to display behaviours that challenge, while those with a lower quality of life are more likely to experience:

 - anxiety